The Polar Bear Plunge (and How to Prepare)

 There's also an altruistic element.
 Most polar bear plunges raise money for charitable organizations.
 In 2017, the Coney Island polar swim raised $80,000 for area non-profits.
 One recent polar swim in Lake Ontario raised $420,000 for Canadian charities.

 Polar bear plunges aren't for everyone, and they certainly aren't advisable for those at high risk for heart disease.
 Anyone with a family history of blood pressure problems, stroke, hypertension, or other chronic cardiac issues should consult a doctor before taking the polar plunge.

 That's because the cold causes blood vessels to constrict.
 It's your body's defensive strategy to retain heat.
 But when blood vessels narrow, they make your heart pump harder, and the extra work can put a dangerous level of stress on it.

 Unfortunately, seemingly healthy people can be at risk for a cardiac event during a polar swim in icy waters.
 The best defense, many doctors have claimed, is acclimation; by progressively getting your body used to cold water, you can work to minimize the shock to your system.

 Training for the Polar Swim Events

 Open water swimmers appreciate being able to train in water set to the temperature of their next big swim, be it the icy Bering Strait or the balmy Persian Gulf.
-In the case of polar bear swims, practice may make possible.
+In the case of polar bear swims, the practice may make it possible.